Skip to Content

 Agency vs. Private Adoption

 Agency adoptions involve licensed organizations that match children with families and manage all legal procedures, providing structured oversight throughout the process.
-Under Texas Family Code §161.1035, relinquishment in an agency adoption becomes irrevocable upon signing.
+Under Texas Family Code §161.1035, relinquishment in an agency adoption becomes irrevocable upon signing when the affidavit designates a licensed child-placing agency or the Department of Family and Protective Services as managing conservator.
 Private (independent) adoptions are arranged directly between birth and adoptive parents, offering more flexibility.
 In these cases, birth parents have a default 10-day revocation window after signing the affidavit of relinquishment, unless the affidavit specifies otherwise.
 We’re experienced in both types and guide clients carefully through the specific requirements of each.

 Stepparent Adoption

 Stepparent adoption provides a legal path for a stepparent to become a child’s legal parent, which generally requires terminating the other biological parent’s rights.
-This process establishes family stability and creates permanent legal bonds.
-We work closely with clients through every stage, understanding the emotional weight these cases carry.
+This process can establish family stability and create permanent legal bonds.
+We work closely with clients through every stage, and we understand the emotional weight these cases carry.

 Stepparent adoptions involve sensitive dynamics: blended family relationships, biological parent consent, and how the process affects the child.
 Collin County courts require post-placement social studies and thorough hearings before finalizing a stepparent adoption.
 These cases can become legally complex when the other biological parent contests the proceedings or has been absent due to abandonment or unfitness.
 Under Texas Family Code §162.010(c), a child age 12 or older must consent to the adoption in writing or in court, unless the court waives this requirement in the child’s best interest.
 Our adoption attorneys handle all documentation, ensure every statutory requirement is met, and represent clients in court, including contested proceedings.